-- 2.6.1 The reasons for any rescheduling of debt will include: - the generation of cash savings at minimum risk; - in order to help fulfil the Treasury Management Strategy; and

-- in order to enhance the balance of the long-term portfolio (by amending the maturity profile and/or the balance of volatility). - 2.6.2 In previous years, debt rescheduling has achieved significant savings in interest charges and discounts and these interest savings have been secured for many years to come.
-However, in 2007 the PWLB introduced a spread between the rates applied to new borrowing and repayment of debt which was compounded in 2010 and has again been compounded in 2019 as the 1.00% increase in PWLB rates only applied to new borrowing rates and not to premature debt repayment rates. - 2.6.3 This means that PWLB debt restructuring is much less attractive than it was before both of these measures were introduced.
-Consideration will also be given to other options where interest savings may be achievable by using LOBO (Lenders Option Borrowers Option) loans, and / or other market loans, in rescheduling exercises rather than solely using PWLB borrowing as the source of replacement financing but this would only be the case where this would represent best value to the Authority. - 2.6.4 Following consultation and advice from the Authority's treasury advisors the Authority has taken the decision to borrow over longer-term periods and much of the existing borrowing is for periods over 40 years.
-This borrowing has been taken out where it offers good value and to allow for the potential to benefit from refinancing debt in the future.
+- 2.6.1 The reasons for any rescheduling of debt will include: - the generation of cash savings at minimum risk; - in order to help fulfil the Treasury Management Strategy; and - in order to enhance the balance of the long-term portfolio (by amending the maturity profile and/or the balance of volatility). - 2.6.2 In previous years, debt rescheduling has achieved significant savings in interest charges and discounts and these interest savings have been secured for many years to come.
+However, the very low underlying rate of the Authority's long-term borrowing together with the current spread between the rates applied to new PWLB borrowing and repayment of PWLB debt means that PWLB debt restructuring is much less attractive.
+Consideration will also be given to other options where interest savings may be achievable by using LOBO (Lenders Option Borrowers Option) loans, and / or other market loans, in rescheduling exercises rather than solely using PWLB borrowing as the source of replacement financing but this would only be the case where this would represent best value to the Authority. - 2.6.3 Following consultation and advice from the Authority's treasury advisors the Authority has taken the decision to borrow over longer-term periods and much of the existing borrowing is for periods over 40 years and on a fixed interest rate basis.
+This borrowing has been taken out where it offered good value and to allow for the potential to benefit from refinancing debt in the future.
 A further benefit is that it reduces risk by giving certainty of borrowing rates over the long-term.
-The latest interest rate projections for 2020/2021 show short-term borrowing rates will be cheaper than longer term rates and as such there may be potential for some opportunities to generate savings by switching from long-term debt to short-term debt.
-These potential savings will need to be considered in the light of the current treasury position and the size of the cost of debt repayment premiums incurred, their short-term nature, and the likely cost of refinancing those short-term loans, once they mature, compared to the current rates of longer term debt in the existing debt portfolio. - 2.6.5 The Authority is keeping a watching brief on market conditions in order to secure further debt rescheduling when, and if, appropriate opportunities arise.
+The latest interest rate projections for 2021/2022 show short-term borrowing rates will be cheaper than longer term rates and as such there may be potential for some opportunities to generate savings by switching from long-term debt to short-term debt.
+These potential savings will need to be considered in the light of the current treasury position and the size of the cost of debt repayment premiums incurred, their short-term nature, and the likely cost of refinancing those short-term loans, once they mature, compared to the current rates of longer term debt in the existing debt portfolio. - 2.6.4 The Authority is keeping a watching brief on market conditions in order to secure further debt rescheduling when, and if, appropriate opportunities arise.
 The timing of all borrowing and investment decisions inevitably includes an element of risk, as those decisions are based upon expectations of future interest rates.
-The policy to date has been very firmly one of risk spread and this prudent approach will be continued. - 2.6.6 Any rescheduling undertaken will be reported to the Authority, as part of the agreed treasury management reporting arrangements.
+The policy to date has been very firmly one of risk spread and this prudent approach will be continued. - 2.6.5 Any rescheduling undertaken will be reported to the Authority, as part of the agreed treasury management reporting arrangements.